Kajkac/ZTE-MC-Home-assistant-repo/README.md

 ## Manual installation

-Copy the custom_components/zte_router of this repo into the path /config/custom_components/zte_router of your HA installation.
+Copy the `custom_components/zte_router` of this repo into the path `/config/custom_components/zte_router` of your HA installation.

 Restart Home Assistant go to Settings -> integrations -> Add integration Find integration ZTE Router

-Enter Router IP , password and select the model you have and waitz for integration to install all the device sensors
+Enter the Router IP, password and select the model you have and wait for the integration to install all the device sensors.

 ## Bugs: